Package {vasicekfit}

 fit <- vasicekfit(default_rate ~ macro, data = d)

-# Conditional mean PD
+# Conditional mean PD (expected loss rate given the covariates)

 predict(fit, type = "response")